Blogs

 Best Cyclades islands to visit in summer: Mykonos, Ios, Naxos.

-The Cyclades in autumn
+The Cyclades in Autumn

 Autumn might just be our overall favourite time in this balmy corner of Europe.
 The strong summer Meltemi winds can cool a little, while thermometers still read around 20-25 degrees well into October.
 What's more, the seas are at their warmest, hitting a peak of about 22 (AKA half a hot tub) in early September.
 We love that the islands seem to turn a rich colour palette of ochres and oranges in the autumn, while harvest brings fresh walnuts, mountain herbs, and olive oil to the tavernas.
 Crowds are a fraction of what they were only a month before, too.